mancsedmon29/Web-Development-Projects/README.md

 Let's create a word list and show a random word and hint here.

 Update the program for `script.js`.
-Create the function constant named `getRandomWord` .here's the command in below:
+Create the function constant named `getRandomWord` Here's the command in below:

 This JavaScript code snippet defines a function called `getRandomWord`.
 When this function is called, it selects a random word from an array called `wordList`.
-It uses the `Math.random()` function to generate a random number between 0 and 1, and then multiplies it by the length of `wordList` to get a random index.
+It uses the `Math.random()` function to generate a random number between 0 and 1 and then multiplies it by the length of `wordList` to get a random index.
 It then uses array destructuring to extract the `word` and `hint` properties from the object at that index in the `wordList` array.
 Finally, it logs the `word` and `hint` to the console.

 ```
 const getRandomWord = () => {